3RUN/RetroAcknex/README.md

 - mirror floors (multiple)
 - lens flares (from lights + sun)
 - solid object visible through walls (don't know how it's called)
+- NES (can be changed in .fx to GAMEBOY or EGA) palette color and dither (postprocessing)

 PSone effects, could be toggled ON and OFF by commenting in .fx file for each material.